Zarina138/holbertonschool-hbnb/part1/class_diagram.md

 # Business Logic Layer  Detailed Class Diagram (HBnB)

 This document describes the detailed class diagram of the Business Logic layer of the HBnB application.
-It focuses on the main entities: User, Place, Review, and Amenity, including their attributes, methods, and relationships.
+It focuses on the main entities: User, Place, Review, and Amenity including their attributes, methods, and relationships.

 ---

-## Detailed Class Diagram (Mermaid)
+## Detailed Class Diagram

 ```mermaid
 classDiagram